2012 Guwahati molestation case

 On 9 July 2012, in Guwahati city, the capital city of Assam, an Indian state, a teenage girl was allegedly molested and manhandled by a crowd of approximately 30 men outside a bar, many of whom were subsequently arrested based on video footage of the event.
 A local TV journalist from News Live was accused of instigating the mob and was arrested on 20 July 2012.
 Investigations are ongoing.

 Incident

 On 9 July 2012, two women were exiting a bar and became involved in a physical struggle with a group of men standing outside.
-Gaurav Jyoti Neog, a journalist from News Live who was nearby, phoned his office asking for camera and crew to shoot the brawl.
+Gaurav Jyoti Neog, a journalist from News Live who was nearby, phoned his office asking for a camera and crew to shoot the brawl.
 Although the girl tried breaking away and asking for help, she was dragged back twice into the mob and abused further.
 Eventually, after almost half an hour, Mukul Kalita, another journalist from a local daily Ajir Asom intervened and rescued the girl.
 Once the police reached the site, the girl was taken back home and a case was filed.
-Amarjyoti Kalita as the prime accused based on alleged identification from the video footage.
+Amarjyoti Kalita is the prime accused based on alleged identification from the video footage.